This is my complete guide to accounting automation in 2022.

 Over to You

-So that’s my up-to-date guide on accounting automation for the accounting profession, business leaders, and the accounting community in 2022.
+So that’s my up-to-date guide on accounting automation for the accounting profession, business leaders, and the accounting community.

 Now I want to turn things over to you!